coecms-training/access-om2-course/course.rst

     libc-2.28.so       000014E858A3D7B3  __libc_start_main     Unknown  Unknown
     fms_ACCESS-OM_af3  000000000040F56E  Unknown               Unknown  Unknown

-* This is a backtrace (or stacktrace) that shows the location in the code where the error occurred.
+* Backtrace (or stacktrace) shows location in the code where error occurred
-  The code was compiled to include human readable source code names which makes it easier to debug

-* There will be a lot of other stack traces as this is an MPI program running multiple copies of the models, and each will be signalled to "die" when there is a fatal error
+* A stack trace for every cpu (rank)

 -----

+Another example of an error

 .. code::sh